plone/volto/docs/source/configuration/settings-reference.md

     A Boolean, `false` by default.
     The content menu links to the {guilabel}`Links and references` view per default.
     Exclude this menu item by setting `excludeLinksAndReferencesMenuItem` to `true`.
+    For Volto 16 series it's excluded by default.

+excludeLinksAndReferencesMenuItem
+    A Boolean, `false` by default.
+    The content menu links to the {guilabel}`Links and references` view per default.
+    Exclude this menu item by setting `excludeLinksAndReferencesMenuItem` to `true`.

 okRoute
     Volto provides an `/ok` URL where it responds with a `text/plain ok` response, with an `HTTP 200` status code, to signal third party health check services that the Volto process is running correctly.